Nuitka/Nuitka/Developer_Manual.rst

 Excursion to Functions
 ----------------------

-In order to decide what this means to functions, if we propagate forward, how to handle
+In order to decide what this means to functions and their call boundaries, if we propagate forward, how to handle this:
-this:

 .. code-block:: python